 Income Tax Returns Filing Due Date

 Filing the income tax return (ITR) timely is essential for every tax-paying individual/entity.
-It serves as your income proof, helps you get loans, ensures compliance with tax laws, avoids penalties, and facilitates timely refunds.
+It serves as proof of income, helps you get loans, ensures compliance with tax laws, helps you avoid penalties, and facilitates timely refunds.

 Income Tax Calculator

-The ITR filing due date varies for different entities.
+The ITR filing due date varies by entity.
 Below, we have curated a detailed list.

 Taxpayer Category